jchristopher/attachments/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Added meta box positioning arguments when registering instances
+* Cleaned up some CSS when Attachments instances are in the sidebar

 = 3.3 =
 * Added a `search()` method to allow searching for Attachments based on their attributes (e.g. attachment ID, post ID, post type, field values, etc.)
 * Improved the 'Remove' animation